Benno-K/PublicScripts/myip.md

 ```

 ## Remark
-Because not explicitly handled/forbidden in the code you might even call
+Because not explicitly handled/forbidden in the code, you might even call

   - `myip4 -4`
   - `myip4 -6`